 Use the Show Fill function to quickly identify where materials are on the project site.

-• Untick the box to disable Show Fill - Keeping Show Fill disabled makes it easier to see the actual image of the pile and can help you identify the type of material in detail.
+- Untick the box to disable Show Fill - Keeping Show Fill disabled will make it easier to see the actual image of the pile and can help you identify the type of material in detail.

 Tips and Tricks